-EV challenges for bearing designers include harsher thermal environments and lighter-weight lubricants, says Christopher Marks, chief engineer of Timken’s off-highway group.
-Recently promoted, he was formerly Timken’s resident expert on EVs in the on-highway space.
+EV challenges for bearing designers include harsher thermal environments and lighter-weight lubricants, says Christopher Marks, chief engineer of Timken’s off-highway group, previously Timken’s resident expert on EVs in the on-highway space.

 “Lighter-weight lubricants have been a trend for years because they allow for greater efficiencies in drivetrain operation,” he says.
 “Those lighter lubricants can cause performance issues, however, because we don’t have the film thickness in the bearing and gear contact.”

 Operating temperatures in EV gearboxes also tend to be quite high, compared to ICE vehicles.
 When you have an electric motor fixed to a gearbox, it’s a large generator of heat.
 The only heat generation in a conventional drivetrain is the power loss of the bearings and the gears.